 Functional Freeze Response: Recognizing and Addressing Temporary Immobility in Therapy

 The functional freeze response is a temporary state of immobility triggered by perceived threats.
-This article provides a comprehensive guide for therapists and clients to recognize and address the functional freeze response in therapy.
-We will explore the theoretical background, clinical relevance, and various therapeutic approaches for managing temporary immobility.
-Additionally, we will discuss tools and techniques for addressing the functional freeze response, along with challenges and considerations in therapeutic settings.
+This article provides a comprehensive guide for therapists to recognize and address this phenomenon in therapeutic settings.
+We will explore the theoretical background, clinical relevance, and various therapeutic approaches for managing the freeze response, with tools, techniques, and insights into the challenges of working through it.
+Additionally, we compare the functional freeze with the chronic freeze response, providing actionable advice for both.

 Use template